Bermuda St. George’s – 7 Best Things To Do

 7. Head further afield to visit the capital city, Hamilton, and/or the Naval Dockyards

-We visited Hamilton by bus on several occasions and the Naval Dockyards by bus and ferry.
-Eventually, we motored our boat around from St. George’s to Hamilton and dropped anchor.
+We visited Hamilton on several occasions and the Naval Dockyards by bus and ferry.
+Eventually, we motored our boat from St. George’s to Hamilton and dropped anchor.
 Whatever way you want to make the trip, it’s enjoyable.
 The buses drive fast down very narrow roadways.
-There’s a huge amount of sights to take in looking out at the sea.
+There are many sights to take when looking out at the sea.
 You’ll pass quiet inlets, busy beaches, and buzzing towns.

-By sea, you’ll take in Bermuda’s flat terrain picking out a few hotels, the governors’ house and estate, and white roofed properties lining the island.
-From St. Georges’s you can take a fast ferry directly to the Naval Dockyards.
-Once I publish my article, review and videos of Hamilton and the Naval Dockyards I’ll insert the link here 🙂 So…coming soon!
+By sea, you’ll take in Bermuda’s flat terrain, picking out a governor’s house and estate, a few hotels, and the roofed properties lining the island.
+From Bermuda St. George’s, you can take a fast ferry directly to the Naval Dockyards.

 Things to do in Bermuda St George’s VIDEO